vteivans/deno-nestjs-setup/readme.md

 Executing `deno install` without specifying import map (that should use `deno.json`).
 I got `@nestjs/testing` package installed.
 Even though it is only present in the `dev.json` import map.

 - [ ] Remove `@nestjs/testing` from `deno.lock`, see if it gets installed anyway.

+## Post install scripts

+- `docker-dev.sh` will create the docker image.
+- `extract-docker-image.sh` will extract the image content for exploration.
+- `dive` helps to find the right layer to explore

+### @nestjs/core

+Unclear.
+Seams to have generated an empty file `.scripts-run` in it's `node_modules` folder.

+### @prisma/client

+Seems to have generated some kind of base in it's `node_modules` folder.

+Further inspection necessary.

+### @prisma/engines

+Downloaded the relevant engine files for the given OS.

+### prisma

+Unclear.
+Seams to have generated an empty file `.scripts-run` in it's `node_modules` folder.